De1cans/2024-JUL-portfolio/README.md

 Services page shows different services provided by the company such as web development.

 ### Contact
 The contact page allows user to contact the company by providing different information.

+### About
+The about page provides some information about the company to the users.